NO LICENCE NEEDED FOR PAID TOUR GUIDE BUSINESS IN JAPAN (ANY LONGER!)

 The passing rate is around 20%.
 It is not an easy test.

-There are 22,754 qualified guides under this licence (1st April 2017, JINTO data).
+There are 22,754 qualified guides under this license (1st April 2017, JINTO data).
 But due to the growth in the visitor number to Japan, the number of guide for foreign visitors is at constant shortage.

 Around 75% of licensed personnel live in either Tokyo or Osaka areas.
 Esp. the rural areas have problem finding tour guides for foreigners.